isb-cgc/readthedocs/docs/source/sections/Web-UI.rst

 ISB-CGC Web Interface (Web App)
 *******************************

-The documentation contained in this section is for the `ISB-CGC web interface <https://isb-cgc.appspot.com/>`_.
+The documentation contained in this section is for the `ISB-CGC Web Interface (Web App) <https://isb-cgc.appspot.com/>`_.
 Over time we will be updating and enhancing this web interface based on your feedback.
 We welcome your ideas and needs.
 Please use this `link <https://groups.google.com/a/isb-cgc.org/forum/#!newtopic/feedback>`_ to provide them.

 .. toctree::